t-bendet/Minecraft_JS_2D/pseudo.md

 - [ ] build obj from stone wood and more
 - [ ] coding skin
+- [ ] china skin bambook
 - [ ] randomize world generation
 - [ ] randomization how?? onorder shapes loke clouds
 - [ ] media queries
 - [ ] fonts animations and shits
 - [ ] Q : add animation for landing and explantion?
+- [ ] lawn-mower
+- [ ] add on hover image that will be like the item i selected from the inventory